Carl Gustaf Dücker: Later career

 Following the end of the war, Dücker, as head of the War College, was tasked with organising Sweden's demobilisation.
 In May 1722, he was appointed chairman of a commission which investigated requests by officers returning from Russian POW camps who wanted their former commissions back, which had been refilled in their absence.
 He became chairman of the Defence Commission in August 1723, and later as chairman of the Commission on the Ordnance and the Fortifications.

 In politics, Dücker aligned himself with the Holstein Party, which advocated for an alliance with Russia.
-In 1724, for his services in the in procuring and alliance between Sweden and Russia, he received a large sum of money by the Russian government and was given an estate in Livonia the following year.
+In 1724, for his services in procuring an alliance between Sweden and Russia, he received a large sum of money by the Russian government and was given an estate in Livonia the following year.
 Dücker would continue to be a supporter of the Holstein Party until it was dissolved in 1727.

-Personal life
+Family

 On 13 October 1707, he married 15-year-old Polish princess Theodora Zkozielska Oginska.
 The two met the previous year after Dücker found her in a convent where her father, Prince Bogislaw Oginski, who was fighting against the Swedes, had hid her along with her sisters and cousins.
 The couple had two children: Theodora Beata in 1712 and Carl Fredrik in 1714.
 Oginska died in Lübeck on 9 September 1719.

 In 1720, Dücker married his second wife Countess Hedvig Wilhelmina Oxenstierna, daughter of Count Gustaf Adolf Oxenstierna.
 The two had no children.

 The Dücker family lineage would become extinct on the male side following the death of Johan Henrik Valter Dücker in 1892.

 Dücker died on 3 July 1732 in Stockholm.
 He is buried in Riddarholmen Church.